gdejohn/procrastination/README.md

 <dependency>
     <groupId>io.github.gdejohn</groupId>
     <artifactId>procrastination</artifactId>
-    <version>0.3.0</version>
+    <version>master-SNAPSHOT</version>
 </dependency>
 ```

-See instructions for other build tools at [JitPack][jitpack].
-To build from the latest commit, replace the version
-string for the dependency with `master-SNAPSHOT`.
-See the [releases] for links to the Javadocs for particular versions.

-### jshell
+### JShell

-The jshell script [`procrastination.jsh`][jshell] makes it easy to play around with this library, assuming JDK 11 and a
+The JShell script [`procrastination.jsh`][jshell] makes it easy to play around with this library, assuming JDK 11 and a
 recent version of Maven are installed and present on your `PATH`.
 Just clone or download the repository, and from the
 root directory run <code>mvn&nbsp;compile</code> and <code>jshell&nbsp;procrastination.jsh</code>.
 The script adds the
-module to the jshell environment and imports all of the top-level types and their public static members.
+module to the JShell environment and imports all of the top-level types and their public static members.

-## Versioning

-This project uses [semantic versioning][semver].
-Check the [releases] for the available versions.

 [apache]: http://www.apache.org/licenses/LICENSE-2.0
 [artifacts]: https://img.shields.io/badge/dynamic/json.svg?label=jitpack&url=https%3A%2F%2Fapi.github.com%2Frepos%2Fgdejohn%2Fprocrastination%2Freleases&query=%24%5B0%5D.tag_name&colorB=blue